jmsmarques/quality-uplift-demo/README.md

 ---

-## Exercise 5: Use Blue/Green Deployment
+## Exercise 5: Create a Blue/Green Deployment
 **Objective**: Implement a pipeline that changes `index.html` contents than `index_v2.html`.

 ### Steps: